damiancipolat/Fish-type-JS/README.md

 ```sh
 npm install dyn-check
 ```
+#### Library:
+The library export two things, a decorate function that have to be use for decorate a single function and add a automatic call parameters validation, and a list of primitive data types.

 #### Examples:
 Try this basic example of how to use the library.

 ```javascript
 //Include lib and types.
 const {decorate,types} = require('../index.js');